-The reasons for travelling with a cremation urn are as varied and numerous, but the most common are: scattering of the ashes at the loved one's favorite spot, transportation to an out of state final resting place, and when the next of kin charged with caring for the urn lives in another town.
+There are many reasons for travelling with a cremation urn, but the most common are: scattering of the ashes at the loved one's favorite spot, transportation to an out of state final resting place, and when the next of kin charged with caring for the urn lives in another town.
 Regardless of the reasons why travelling with a cremation urn may be necessary, certain factors must be considered.

 Regardless of whether you have chosen to drive or take a bus or train to transport your loved one's ashes to their final resting place, certain precautions must be taken in order to guarantee their safe arrival.

 Travelling with a cremation urn is usually easy and safe as long as you follow the rules and fulfill all requirements.
-Always consult with the funeral director about any local laws that may be in place and use your travel time to reminisce about your deceased loved one and the good times you had together.
+Always consult with the funeral director about any local laws that may be in place.

 Certain urns may be TSA-approved and others are not.
 Approved urns may include: plastic urns, "wrap" urns (which consist of embroidered fabric that wraps over an interior container), wooden urns, temporary polypropylene urns, and biodegradable urns.

 In any case, it is always a good idea to call your airline to inquire about their specific requirements prior to booking a flight, in order to make the transportation of your loved one's remains as seamless as possible.

 The loss of a pet is heartbreaking.
 Our animal companions become part of the family, and their loss is felt by everyone.